Gaotrees/caffe-doc/Development.md

 INSTANTIATE_CLASS(MyAwesomeLayer);
 REGISTER_LAYER_CLASS(AWESOME, MyAwesomeLayer);
 ````
-You should put the registration code in your own cpp file, so your implementation of a layer is self-contained.
+- Note that you should put the registration code in your own cpp file, so your implementation of a layer is self-contained.
 - Optionally, you can also register a Creator if your layer has multiple engines.
 For an example on how to define a creator function and register it, see `GetConvolutionLayer` in `caffe/layer_factory.cpp`.
 - Write tests in `test/test_your_layer.cpp`.
 Use `test/test_gradient_check_util.hpp` to check that your Forward and Backward implementations are in numerical agreement.